Chrisson543/todo-app-with-react/README.md

 # Mini todo list app by me
 This mini app is being hosted on the web.
-Click to view the app: [do-app-by-chrisson.netlify.app](do-app-by-chrisson.netlify.app)
+Click to view the app: [todo-app-by-chrisson.netlify.app](do-app-by-chrisson.netlify.app)